simdutf/is_utf8/README.md

 Real-word usage
 ------

+This C++ library is part of the JavaScript package [utf-8-validate](https://github.com/websockets/utf-8-validate).
+The utf-8-validate package is routinely downloaded more than [a million times per week](https://www.npmjs.com/package/utf-8-validate).

 If you are using Node JS (19.4.0 or better), you already have access to this function as `buffer.isUtf8(...)`.

 Requirements
 -------